EMS-TU-Ilmenau/fastmat/README.md

 and retrying the installation of fastmat.

 #### Windows: Installation fails with various "file not found" errors
-Often, this is causedby missing header files.
+Often, this is caused by missing header files.
 Unfortunately windows ships without a c-compiler and the header files necessary to compile native binary code.
 If you use the Intel Distribution for Python this can be resolved by installing the Visual Studio Build tools with the version as recommended by